Stampede Wrestling: Third run (1999–2008)

 In early 1999, Bruce and Ross Hart reopened Stampede Wrestling, showcasing graduates from the Hart Dungeon training school.
-However, only weeks after their first event, the promotion once again became inactive following the death of Owen Hart in May.
+Only weeks after their first event, the promotion once again became inactive following the death of Owen Hart in May.
 Although considering closing the promotion, the Hart family continued to promote events five months later and began touring western Canada.
 Although successful, the Harts were forced to cancel several tours in late 2001 and early 2002 due to the arrival of a rival promotion backed by a Calgary businessman.
 The promotion also lost much of its roster due to its rival hiring away top stars.

 In 2005, promoters Bill Bell and Devon Nicholson took over day-to-day operations for Stampede Wrestling.
 During an event at the Spray Lakes Sawmill Sportsplex in Cochrane, Alberta, Nicholson would face Abdullah the Butcher after the scheduled main event between Lance Storm and Rhyno was canceled when Rhyno failed to appear.
 At that same event, longtime tag team partners TJ Wilson and Harry Smith faced each other in Smith's final match for the promotion before leaving for World Wrestling Entertainment.
 Bruce and Ross Hart sold Stampede Wrestling to Bill Bell in 2007.
 The promotion ceased operations again in April 2008.

 Stampede's weekly shows were held mostly at the Victoria Pavilion in Calgary, with special events held at the Stampede Corral.